 Developing reading comprehension: the research

 Research has consistently found that children’s reading comprehension can be improved by teaching specific, interactive strategies to help them comprehend a text.
-What’s more, these strategies need to be introduced to children explicitly so that they can actively practise using them.
+What’s more, these strategies need to be introduced to children explicitly so that they can actively practice using them.
 In 2017, the Education Endowment Fund’s analysis of the best research in the area found that, on average, these comprehension strategy approaches accelerated progress by six months.
 Professors Jane Oakhill and Kate Cain, the experts behind Oxford Reading Buddy, have been central to much of this research.

 Comprehension Strategies and Skills